AravindHari/AravindHari/README.md

 I am presently a 3rd-year B.Tech Student in VIT, Vellore, passionate about Web Development and Machine Learning.
 Feel free to surf through all of my projects here!!
 <!-- Actual text -->
+passionate about Web Development and Machine Learning.
+Feel free to surf through all of my projects here!!

 <!--
 **AravindHari/AravindHari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.